Mirdita (tribe): Ottoman period

 In the late Ottoman period, the Mirdita tribe were all devoutly Catholic, had 2,500 households and five bajraktars (chieftains).
 In times of war the Mirdita could mobilise up to 5,000 irregular troops when expected by the Ottoman state.
 A general assembly of the Mirdita met often in Orosh to deliberate on important issues relating to the tribe.
 The position of hereditary prince of the tribe with the title Prenk Pasha (Prince Lord) was held by the Gjonmarkaj family.
 Apart from the princely family the Franciscan Abbot held some influence among the Mirdita tribesmen.
 Within the Sanjak of Shkodër, the Mirdita were fiercely independent and the most powerful tribe of the province.
 Alexandre Degrand, the French consul who served in Shkodër during the 1890s noted that for the past twenty years only seven outsiders had been to Orosh with one being the Ottoman vali (governor) of the sanjak.

 During the Great Eastern Crisis, Prenk Bib Doda as hereditary chief of the Mirdita initiated a rebellion in mid-April 1877 against government control and the Ottoman Empire sent troops to put it down.
 Following the revolt Doda was exiled and after the Young Turk Revolution (1908) was allowed home where his return was celebrated by tribesmen and the new government expected him to secure Mirdita support for the Young Turk regime.
 During the Albanian revolt of 1910, Ottoman forces and their commander Mahmud Shevket Pasha briefly visited Mirdita during their wider campaign to quell the uprising within the region.
 During the Albanian Revolt of 1911, Terenzio Tocci, an Italo-Albanian lawyer who had spent year with the tribe gathered the Mirditë chieftains on 26/27 April in Orosh and proclaimed the independence of Albania, raised the flag of Albania and declared a provisional government.
 After Ottoman troops entered the area to put down the rebellion, Tocci fled the empire abandoning his activities.

+In the latter half of the 19th century, there was a cholera outbreak in the region of Mirdita, Albania which caused some clan members to migrate elsewhere.
+At least one Mirdita member fled to what is current day Ulcinj, Montenegro.